MicrosoftDocs/WindowsCommunityToolkitDocs/docs/developer-tools/ThrowHelper.md

 ThrowHelper.ThrowInvalidOperationException("Some custom message from my library");
 ```

+> [!NOTE]
+> This will also result in a slightly different stack trace, as the exception will be thrown by this helper method instead of directly by the original caller.
+The practical result is still the same as throwing an exception directly.

 The `Guard` APIs provide an easy to use abstraction over many common checks that might need to be performed, so it is recommended to first try to see if there is a `Guard` API that can be used, and only fallback on using `ThrowHelper` if that's not the case.
 As mentioned before, this might be if your library needs to throw a specific exception type not present in the `Guard` APIs, or if you need full control on the exact arguments being included in the exception being thrown.

 > [!NOTE]